Support for multitenant apps

 Authentication

-Please note that if you'd like to add users with personal Microsoft accounts (MSAL e.g. Outlook, Skype, Xbox) that you need to manually update the manifest as explained on the page.
+Please note If you'd like to add users with personal Microsoft accounts e.g. Outlook, Skype, Xbox you need to manually update the manifest as explained on the page..

 Please note Adding permissions to the list here will require users from the other domain to grant their consent.
 Alternatively, a (global) administrator can grant consent on behalf of all users for the other domain, as shown in the example below.

-Optionally, you can restrict access to your website to users coming from selected domains.
+You can restrict access to your website to users coming from selected tenants and / or domains.

-Please note If an individual user (or an administrator on behalf of all users) already granted consent using the method explained before in the paragraph User registration then authorization is already given and you can safely skip this paragraph.
+Please note If an individual user (or an administrator on behalf of all users) already granted consent using the method explained before in the paragraph User registration then authorization is already given and you can skip this paragraph

 For the plugin to be able to retrieve information about a user from another tenant e.g. the user's companyName or profile image, it must be able to request access tokens from that user's (Azure AD) tenant.
 By default, the plugin is capable of requesting information from another tenant if multi-tenancy is configured according to the steps outlined in this article.
 However, before the plugin successfully can request data, an administrator of the other tenant must have granted permissions to the Enterprise Application that will be automatically created in the other tenant's Azure AD as soon as a first user of that other tenant successfully signs in with your multi-tenanted App registration.